3L0C/wk/README.md

 The characters `\`, `[`, `]`, `{`, `}`, `#`, `"`, `:`, `^`,
 `+`, `(`, and `)` have special meanings in `wks` files.
-To use any of these as a key, simply precede them with a backslash `\`.
+To use any of these as a trigger key, simply precede them with a backslash `\`.

 All other non-whitespace, printable utf8 characters prior to a description will be interpreted as a key.
 Those that are